marselester/alg/README.md

 while BSTs use a logarithmic number of key compares.

 Hashing can be competitive, but cannot support ordered symbol table operations.

+### Substring search

+Note, `m` is a pattern length, `n` is a text length.

+Brute-force search is easy to implement and works well in typical cases, but might require time proportional to m*n.

+Knuth-Morris-Pratt is guaranteed linear-time with no backup in the input, but uses extra space.

+Boyer-Moore is sublinear (by a factor of m) in typical situations, but uses extra space.

+Rabin-Karp is linear, but has a relatively long inner loop (several arithmetic operations, as opposed to character compares in the other methods).